Ignacio Hernando de Larramendi y Montiano: Later politics

-Larramendi remained active in the Carlist structures and took part in their public initiatives.
-During the 1957 annual Carlist Montejurra gathering, he was among party pundits when they introduced an heir to the throne, Don Carlos Hugo.
-He remained somewhat skeptical and anxious that the prince might be tempted to pursue a collaborationist line; the same year Larramendi was vital fomenting dissent in the Madrid AET organization, which deposed its leader and key Don Carlos Hugo promoter, Ramón Massó, as the one who compromised Traditionalist identity and advocated rapprochement with the regime.
+After his resignation Larramendi still remained active in Carlist circles and took part in their public initiatives.
+During the 1957 annual Carlist Montejurra gathering he was among the party pundits who introduced an heir to the throne, Don Carlos Hugo, although Larramendi remained somewhat sceptical and anxious that the prince might be tempted to pursue a collaborationist line.
+That same year Larramendi was vital in fomenting dissent in the Madrid AET, which deposed its leader and key Don Carlos Hugo promoter Ramón Massó on the grounds that he had compromised Traditionalist identity and advocated rapprochement with the regime.

-In the late 1950s Larramendi was engaged in works of Carlist structures in Madrid; it implied collaboration with the personal entourage of the prince, who set his headquarters in the capital.
-Differences of opinion continued and gave rise to two factions, pro-collaborationists and anti-collaborationists; Massó, leader of the former and a former Larramendi's acquaintance from the Academia years, considered him a representative of "mas pura ortodoxia tradicionalista".
-In the early 1960s Larramendi frequented Montejurra annually with his sons, rather than the official executive.
-By the mid-1960s his engagement in party life was very loose, especially after in 1963 his friends, Gambra and Elías, broke with Comunión as it was assuming an increasingly unorthodox stance.
-When the conflict climaxed in the late 1960s, Larramendi was a witness rather than a participant.
-As Hugocarlistas traded their pro-Falangist penchant for anti-Francoism his earlier concerns faded away, replaced with anxiety about the prince's Marxist turn.
-His loyalty to the dynasty remained, however, and shortly before Don Javier's expulsion in 1969 Larramendi hosted his king in the Madrid Villa Covadonga residence.
+In the late 1950s Larramendi's work with Carlist structures in Madrid required collaboration with the personal entourage of the prince Don Carlos Hugo, who had set up his headquarters in the capital.
+Differences of opinion occurred and gave rise to two factions, pro-collaborationists and anti-collaborationists.
+Massó, now leader of the pro-collaborationist faction and an acquaintance of Larramendi's from the Academia years, considered Larramendi a representative of "mas pura ortodoxia tradicionalista" (trans: "pure orthodox traditionalism").

+In the early 1960s Larramendi frequented Montejurra annually with his sons rather than the official executive.
+By the mid-1960s his engagement in party life was very loose, especially after his friends Gambra and Elías broke with Comunión Tradicionalista in 1963 because it was assuming an increasingly unorthodox stance.
+When the conflict climaxed in the late 1960s Larramendi was a witness rather than a participant.
+As Hugocarlistas traded their pro-Falangist penchant for an anti-Francoism, Larramendi's earlier concerns faded away, to be replaced with anxiety about the prince's Marxist turn.
+However, his loyalty to the Bourbon dynasty remained, and shortly before Don Javier's expulsion in 1969 Larramendi hosted his king in his Madrid Villa Covadonga residence.